By Markus Nagel, Head of Consulting, Webtrekk

-Most of the KPIs that experts recommend that are used by marketers and analysts just show snapshots; they only show a small segment and do not differentiate between customer groups or their current position in the user lifecycle.
+Most recommended KPIs which are used by experts, marketers and analysts only present snapshots.
+They only look at a small section of available data and do not distinguish between different types of customers or their development stage in the user lifecycle.

 2. Customer Conversion Rate

 The conversion of a new visitor into a new customer is a key moment.
 It shows a strong commitment and enables marketers to start more effective and potentially cheaper marketing activities.

 The analysis of this conversion is hence quite crucial.
 If the customer conversion rate is very low, any investment in new visitors will have little effect.
 However, if the conversion rate is high, it is recommended to invest into targeting new visitors in order to see results rather quickly.
 The optimization goal should be to increase the customer conversion rate.

 3. Returning Rate

 The returning rate describes a component of the customer conversion.
 It shows the proportion of new visitors who come back to the website for another visit – a much more meaningful metric than the usual new vs. regular visitor comparison.
 With a low return rate, investment in new visitors is worthless.
 All optimization measures should then first focus on increasing the return rate.
 If this KPI ins reviewed in relation to the customer conversion rate, it becomes even more interesting.
 If you find a high return rate and low customer conversion cate, we recommend an in-depth examination of visitor engagement and UX.

 The repurchase rate is the economic equivalent of the returning rate mentioned above.
 The conversion into an existing customer is the second most important moment in a customer journey.
 Depending on the product and business model, the cost break-even is only achieved here – in some cases even later.
 At this point, reference should be made to the two well-known KPIs customer lifetime value and customer acquisition costs, which also provide good information on this.
 Consequently, the KPI can also be adjusted if, for example, the third order is of higher relevancy than the second.